Make Upskilling Fun: Gamification and the Digital Transformation of Skills for Gig Workers

 Digital Transformation and Gamification for Direct Selling

 The benefits go well beyond leaderboards and deep into individual distributor experiences.
+Once you start rethinking gamification, a whole world opens up.
 A strongly gamified system, like Rallyware’s performance enablement platform, can even automatically show team members when the moment is ripe to encourage people on their team to perform a specific sales activity.

 Leaderboards & Upskilling the Workforce